EkataU/CS_6350_Machine_Learning/DecisionTree/README.md

 # Decision Tree
 This is an ID3 Decision Tree learning algorithm for two evaluation tasks.
-There are three types of purity used: Entropy, Majority Error, and Gini Index.
+There are three features used:
+Entropy (ig), Majority Error(me), and Gini Index (GI).

 ## Car
 The dataset is from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/car+evaluation).